Saturday, May 28, 2022

 Checking in

 • Participating in a net is similar to attending a formal seminar.
-You raise your hand (give your call sign) and wait to be recognized by the leader (the Net Control Station (NCS) or just Net Control).
+You raise your hand (give your call sign) and wait to be recognized by the leader (the Net Control).

 • You NEVER just start speaking without being recognized by net control.
 If you are at the check-in portion of the net and you have something to say, when you say your callsign add that you have traffic. (“WRQE557 with traffic.”)

-• After taking the initial round of check-ins the NCS will go back through their list of check-ins and call on anyone with traffic.
+• After taking the initial round of check-ins the Net Control will go back through their list of check-ins and call on anyone with traffic.
 Be patient.

 • Don’t try to check in during heavy traffic, unless you have time-value traffic.

-• Listen to the Network Control Station (NCS) for check-in requests & procedure.
+• Listen to Net Control for check-in requests & procedure.

 • Unless instructed otherwise, transmit your call sign, and wait to be acknowledged.